DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 7](images/image_7.PNG)
 *Figure 7: Areal foto of the Scheldt Estuary, sampling locations are marked in blue*

-The Scheldt estuary is one of the last natural delta's in Western Europe and many areas near its riverbanks are marked as Natura 2000 area's (figure 8).
+The Scheldt estuary is one of the last natural deltas in Western Europe and many areas near its riverbanks are marked as Natura 2000 area's (figure 8).
 Especially its frechwater estuary areas are unique.

 ![Figure 8](images/image_8.PNG)
 *Figure 8: Natura 2000 area's near the riverbanks of the Scheldt River.*